klojang4j/klojang-check-benchmarks/README.md

 use ```String.format``` while the benchmarks for Klojang Check use the message interpolation mechanism used by Klojang Check.
 In both cases performance degrades significantly.
-Note though that, by definition, this effect only kicks in once the check finds itself on the "anomalous" branch - where the value has failed to pass the test and an exception needs to be thrown.
-Also note that the effect really only becomes pronounced if the check keeps on rejecting values (50%).
+Note though that, by definition, this effect only kicks in once the check already finds itself on the "anomalous" branch - where the value has failed to pass the test and an exception needs to be thrown.
+Also note that the effect really only becomes pronounced if the check keeps on rejecting values (in 50% of the cases to be precise).
 That may mean:

 - You have a DDOS attack
 - A programmer calling your method called it the wrong way